voxel51/fiftyone/docs/source/getting_started/troubleshooting.rst

 Troubleshooting Linux imports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`fiftyone-db` officially supports Ubuntu 18.04+, RHEL/CentOS 7+, and Debian 9+
+`fiftyone-db` officially supports Debian 9+ (x86_64 only), Ubuntu 18.04+, and
-(x86_64 only).
+RHEL/CentOS 7+.
 The correct MongoDB build is downloaded and installed while
 building the package wheel on your machine.

 If a suitable MongoDB build is not available or otherwise does not